Set Prediction without Imposing Structure as Conditional Density Estimation: Subset Anomaly Detection

 \section{Subset Anomaly Detection}

 \paragraph{Dataset preparation} Individual training instances are sampled from CelebA \citep{liu2015deep} with the following procedure: 1.
 Sample two attributes $a,b$ 2.
-Sample 3-5 images that all have attributes $a$\&$b$ 3.
-Fill the remaining slots with images that do not have both $a$\&$b$ or skip if there are already 5 images.
+Sample 3-5 images that all have attributes $a$ and $b$ 3.
+Fill the remaining slots with images that do not have both $a$ and $b$ or skip if there are already 5 images.
 The result of the sampling procedure is an orderless set of 5 images, where the samples from the 2\textsuperscript{nd} and 3\textsuperscript{rd} step constitute the inliers and outliers, respectively.
 We qualify any subset of images as valid inliers, if they share at least two attributes, which are not possessed simultaneously by any outlier.
 In order to limit the amount of valid outlier subsets, we restrict the attributes to the following list: Bald, Bangs, Blond Hair, Double Chin, Eyeglasses, Goatee, Gray Hair, Male, No Beard, Wearing Hat, Wearing Necktie.
 Notably, the training data does not explicitly supervise for attributes and only exposes a single valid subset detection for each training instance.

 \paragraph{Experimental setup} Each image in the input set is represented by a fixed 128-dimensional feature vector, extracted from the penultimate layer of a ResNet-34 \citep{he2016deep} that is optimized for facial attribute detection.
 We forgo any image augmentation during training and treat the extracted features as a highly informative, albeit flawed, representation of the image.
 The representation has an accuracy of roughly ${\sim}90\%$, as measured by a logistic regression model, for individual attributes and constitutes a source of uncertainty.
 In addition to each feature vector, we introduce indicator variables $o_i\in\{-1,+1\}$ that constitute the targets and signify if an image is an outlier or not.
+In order to apply our framework to the discrete targets, we optimize and sample over a convex relaxation of the target domain: $o_i\in[-1,+1]$.
 We apply an instance of the energy function $E_\text{DS}$ (\Eqref{eq:deep sets}) on the set of feature vectors, concatenated with the outlier indicator variables.
 Both $g$ and $f$ are instantiated as 2-layer MLPs with 256 hidden dimensions.
 FSPool \citep{zhang2019fspool} is applied as the permutation invariant aggregator.
 As part of finalizing the predictions, the outlier variables $o_i$ are rounded towards $-1$ or $+1$.

 As the baseline, we employ a 4-layer permutation equivariant DeepSets \citep{zaheer2017deep}.
 We use the same extracted features as in our DESP setup as inputs and match the number of parameters.
 The model is trained with a binary cross-entropy loss that acts on the scalar outputs of the network.